 Originally published in Strings Magazine, October 2005

-ALMOST EVERY DAY, someone walks into our shop (and probably most other large violin shops in the United States) and presents an old, tattered violin case with loose bow hair sticking out.
-I know instrinctively what lies inside.
-After 25 years, I've seen thousands of old "German" violins that have usually been in the same family for generations.
+Almost every day someone walks into our shop (and probably most other large violin shops in the United States) and presents an old, tattered violin case with loose bow hair sticking out.
+I know instinctively what lies inside.
+After 25 years, I’ve seen thousands of old “German” violins that have usually been in the same family for generations.
 Each one has its own story, excitedly told by the owner.
 Inside, the instruments often have some sort of facsimile label of one of the great Italian masters; Stradivari, Guarneri, Amati, or perhaps the Tyrolean Jacob Stainer.

 These violins always have a great deal in common and are among the millions of generally inexpensive student violins made for the vast, mostly American market at a time before radio and television, motion pictures, or even recordings, when people had to entertain themselves.
 If you’re a string player who started your studies more than about twenty or thirty years ago, the chances are good that you began your musical career on one of thes instruments.
 I know I did.
 In fact, several generations of musicians learned to play violin (and continue to play) on these instruments.